stacks-network/stacks-core/NFT_USE_CASE.md

 Then, publish the layer 2 contracts.
 Note, it might take a minute for the hyperchain node to start accepting transactions, so these commands could fail if you send them too early (but you can always re-try when the node is ready).
+These transactions are called by the principal `USER_ADDR`.
 ```
 node ./publish_tx.js trait-standards ../contracts-l2/trait-standards.clar 2 0
 node ./publish_tx.js simple-nft-l2 ../contracts-l2/simple-nft-l2.clar 2 1
 ```

-To verify that the layer 2 contracts were successfully published, grep the hyperchains log for the transaction IDs of *each* hyperchain transaction.
+To verify that the layer 2 transactions were processed, grep the hyperchains log for the transaction IDs of *each* hyperchain transaction.
 The transaction ID is logged to the console after the call to `publish_tx` - make sure this is the ID you grep for.
 ```